Board Game Business Podcast

 Direct download: BGBP063.mp3

-Category:general -- posted at: 8:02am PDT
+Category:general -- posted at: 8:02am PST

 We talk generally about publishing licensed games and specifically about the unsuccessful Total Recall Kickstarter campaign.